 In 1931, gold speculation in the U.S. sparked a panic in the U.S. banking system after speculators started trading dollars for gold.
-In 1932, the Federal Reserve refused to reduce interest rates to increase the national supply of money, despite the fact that ongoing deflation meant borrowing was very expensive.
+In 1932, the Fed refused to reduce interest rates to increase the national supply of money, despite the fact that ongoing deflation meant borrowing was very expensive.

-Finally, the Federal Reserve neglected to address ongoing problems in the banking sector.
+Finally, the Fed neglected to address ongoing problems in the banking sector.
 As a result runs on banks continued, banks closed in droves and Americans turned to hoarding cash.

 Governments and central banks will often do what they can to head off recession through monetary or fiscal stimulus in an effort to boost employment and spending.

-Central banks, like the Federal Reserve, can provide monetary stimulus.
-The Federal Reserve can lower interest rates, which reduces the cost of borrowing.
+Central banks, like the Federal Reserve, can provide monetary policy stimulus.
+The Fedcan lower interest rates, which reduces the cost of borrowing.
 As more people borrow, there’s more money in circulation and more incentive to spend and invest.

 Recessions can be worrying to say the least.
 And watching stock prices fall can lead investors to panic and pull their money out of the market.
 However, this behavior can be counterproductive and possibly derail investors’ financial plans.